cv

 ACADEMIC POSITIONS

-• Program Coordinator for Literacy, Assistant Professor, College of Education, State University of New York at Fredonia, 2023-present
+• Program Coordinator for Literacy, Assistant Professor, College of Education, State University of New York at Fredonia, 2023-2024

 • Program Director for Literacy, Director of Reading Center, Assistant Professor, Department of Education, Medaille University, 2020-2023